Insurance for one-off events

 Injured customer

 When your event is in full swing, an attendee trips over some loose cabling in the dark and breaks their ankle.
-If they make a claim against your business, then your public liability insurance would cover the your legal and compensation costs.
+If they make a claim against your business, then your public liability insurance could cover the your legal and compensation costs.

 Wobbly ladder